zed/imunify360-doc/docs/command_line_interface/README.md

 <div class="notranslate">

 ```
 imunify360-agent fix modsec directives
+OK
 ```

 </div>

-The successful execution will display the ```OK``` message.
-Otherwise, the actual error message will be displayed if there are any issues with that.
+If the execution was unsuccessful, the actual error message will be displayed if there are any issues with that.

 ## Get